 Peers and Proximity: How Social Distance from Peers Relates to a Producer’s Exemplariness (With Damon Phillips), Preparation for Submission

-In this study we examine how a producer’s recognition among her peers relates to her fame.
+We examine how a producer’s appeal among different audiences and her social structure shape her categorical exemplariness.
 Using a unique data set on jazz musicians spanning 1910-60, we disaggregate a producer’s peers across two dimensions of social distance – expertise and formal collaboration.
-We find that a producer who is more socially proximate to her peer evaluators (the ones who bestow their recognition on her) in the expertise dimension is likely to experience a decline in fame, whereas a producer who is more socially distant from her peer evaluators in the formal collaboration dimension is likely to experience an increase in fame.
+We find that a producer who is more socially proximate to her peer evaluators in the expertise dimension is likely to be less exemplary, whereas a producer who is more socially distant from her peer evaluators in the formal collaboration dimension is likely to be more exemplary.
 Further analysis reveals that a producer who is socially distant from her peers evaluators is more likely to receive votes from the public as well as critics.
 We argue that producer who are more socially distant from their peer evaluators are more likely to create output that appeals to a diverse tastes.
-As such they are likely to be famous.
-Our results clarify the ambiguous relationship between two key forms of social capital – peer recognition and fame.
-They also illuminate, why talented innovators respected by their peers, might remain obscure.
+As such they are likely to be salient and, hence exemplary.
+Our results illuminate why talented innovators respected by their peers, might remain obscure.

 Anxiety of Influence or Desire for Creative Equals?
 The Role of Product Distinctiveness in Driving Tie Formation, Working Paper